 In the footer the TNC indicates additional functions in a soft-key row.
 You can select these functions by pressing the keys immediately below them.
 The lines immediately above the soft-key row indicate the number of soft-key rows that can be called with the black arrow keys to the right and left.
-The active soft-key row is indicated by brightened bar.
+The bar representing the active soft-key row is highlighted.

 - 3 Soft-key selection keys

-- 4 Shift between soft-key rows
+- 4 Switching the soft-key rows

 - 5 Setting the screen layout

 - 6 Shift key for switchover between machining and programming modes

 - 7 Soft-key selection keys for machine tool builders

-- 8 Switches soft-key rows for machine tool builders
+- 8 Switching the soft-key rows for machine tool builders

 - 9 USB connection